Principal Component Analysis (PCA) & Autoencoders

 Trained by minimizing the squared reconstruction error: \[ \mathcal{L}(W) = \sum_{n=1}^N \|x_n - Wx_n\|_2^2 \] The optimal \(\hat{W}\) acts as an orthogonal projection onto the subspace spanned by the first \(L\) eigenvectors of the empirical covariance matrix of the data.

-PCA Comparison Tab
+The Kernel PCA Tab

-Autoencoder Tab
+The Autoencoder Tab

 Denoising Autoencoders

-The training process involves corrupting the input \(x\) to produce \(\tilde{x}\), typically using Gaussian noise: \[ p_c (\tilde{x} | x) = \mathcal{N}(\tilde{x} | x, \sigma^2 I) \] The model then minimizes the reconstruction error between its output \(r(\tilde{x})\) and the clean input \(x\): \[ \ell (x, r(\tilde{x})) = \| e \|_2^2 \] where \(e(x) = r(\tilde{x}) - x \) is the residual error for a sample \(x\).
+The model then minimizes the reconstruction error between its output \(r(\tilde{x})\) and the clean input \(x\): \[ \ell (x, r(\tilde{x})) = \| e \|_2^2 \] where \(e(x) = r(\tilde{x}) - x \) is the residual error for a sample \(x\).

 Denoising and Score Estimation:

-As \(\sigma \to 0\), the optimal denoising function satisfies: \[ e(x) = r(\tilde{x}) - x \approx \sigma^2 \nabla_x \log p(x) + O(\sigma^4). \] The denoising autoencoder implicitly learns the score function \(\nabla_x \log p(x)\) (gradient of log-density).
+As \(\sigma \to 0\), the optimal reconstruction function \(r^*\), the minimizer of the expected reconstruction error above, satisfies: \[ r^*(x) - x = \sigma^2 \nabla_x \log p(x) + o(\sigma^2). \] The denoising autoencoder implicitly learns the score function \(\nabla_x \log p(x)\) (gradient of log-density).
+This identity is due to Vincent (2011) and Alain & Bengio (2014).
+The statement is taken on faith here, as the underlying score-matching theory sits beyond the scope of this page.

 This score function forms a vector field over the entire feature space.
 At each point, this vector field indicates the direction and magnitude to move toward regions of higher data density.
 The reconstruction process follows these vectors, effectively "flowing" corrupted points back to the data manifold along the steepest ascent of the probability landscape.

-Data Manifolds in Our Demo:
+Data Manifolds in Our Demo

 The autoencoder tab in our demo visualizes data manifolds.
 When the 2D data is compressed through a 1D bottleneck, the network must learn the underlying 1-D manifold (curve) that best represents the data.
-The "Reconstructed" visualization shows points projected onto this learned manifold This is the autoencoder discovering and representing the intrinsic lower-dimensional structure of the data.
+The "Reconstructed" visualization shows points projected onto this learned manifold.
+This is the autoencoder discovering and representing the intrinsic lower-dimensional structure of the data.

 This means the function's output changes at most linearly with respect to the input.
-In autoencoders, Lipschitz continuity in the reconstruction map \(r(x)\) ensures stability - small changes in input lead to small changes in reconstruction.
+In autoencoders, Lipschitz continuity in the reconstruction map \(r(x)\) ensures stability.
+Small changes in input lead to small changes in reconstruction.

 In the context of denoising autoencoders, enforcing or assuming Lipschitz continuity makes the learned vector field well-behaved.
 It guarantees smooth flows along the data manifold and avoids sharp or unstable reconstructions, which is essential when approximating the gradient \(\nabla_x \log p(x)\).